gphilipp/bdd-guide-clojure/README.md

                                           "feature/step_definitions"]))))
 ```

-Now execute the "Run tests in current NS in REPL" command in the ```core-test``` ns, you should get the following exception:
+If you execute the "Run tests in current NS in REPL" command within the `calculator.core-test` ns,
+you should get the following exception:

 ```
 Exception java.lang.ClassNotFoundException: cucumber.api.cli.Main, compiling:(calculator/test/calculator/core_test.clj:5:3)